 Any individual who has begun the evaluation process need not take any newly required course(s) for that position.
 Additionally, personnel who are qualified in a position before the implementation of this revision may retain certification at the discretion of their agency.

 Accurate completion of PTBs is important to the position qualification process.

 The Verification/Certification page located on the inside front cover provides a record of the Final Evaluator’s recommendation and agency certification.
-The Final Evaluator will complete the Final Evaluator’s Verification section along with recommending the Trainee for certification on the evaluation record.
+The Final Evaluator will complete the Final Evaluator’s Verification section along with recommending the trainee for certification on the evaluation record.
+PTB Verification/Certifications may be completed in hard copy or electronically provided all documentation is available to the evaluator.
 The certifying official at the home agency, when appropriate, will complete the agency certification.

 The left column contains a list of tasks that must be performed.
 If a specific standard (quality or quantity) is required, it will be specified in the task.
 The sequential numbering does not indicate the order in which the tasks need to be performed or evaluated.

 The bullets under each numbered task are examples or indicators of items or actions related to the task that assist the evaluator in evaluating the trainee.
 They are not all inclusive.
 Evaluate and initial only the tasks, not each individual bullet.

 Each task has a code associated with the type of training assignment where the task may be completed.
 While tasks can be performed in any situation, they must be evaluated on the specific type of incident/event for which they are coded.
 For example, tasks coded "W" must be evaluated on a wildland fire.
 Performance of any task other than the designated assignment is not valid for qualification.
 The codes are defined as: